 Brad and I had stayed in touch through this time and had continued writing songs.
 He was my brother-in-law after all!

 I had worked with a couple other singers during this time, but it was Brad I really wanted to work with.
 In 1990 Brad left Boston to record and tour with our new band, RTZ.
 Brian Maes joined as keyboardist, and he introduced me to drummer David Stefanelli and former New Man bassist Tim Archibald.
 In an ironic twist, Tom replaced Brad in Boston with singer Fran Cosmo.
 RTZ released a record on Warner Brothers and toured extensively.
 When it came time to follow up the first record, which hadn't achieved the success we had hoped for, and without a record label, spirits sagged and Brad left to return to Boston.
 The grunge era had bitten us in the ass.
-The demo recordings from before the release of RTZ and the demos for the follow up cd are available on the site.
+The demo recordings from before the release of RTZ and the demos for the follow up cd are available for sale.
 (Lost / Found)

 In 2006 with the 30th anniversary of the first Boston record coming up, Tom Scholz contacted me to send me the remasters of the first two Boston records, and his re- write of the credits for the two records.
 Not having listened to the records all the way through for quite some time, I pulled out my guitar and played along.
 I got an idea to write a new song that reflected on the sound and style of the first two albums and give a nod to the fans that had followed the band for so many years.
 I gave the musical track to Brad who wrote lyrics that effectively thanked fans for their then, thirty years of support.
 Old demons arose and any reconciliation between Tom and I ended.
 After Brad’s death, his family and I decided to re-record the song retaining Brad’s vocals and release it to the public.
 The song “Rockin’ Away” is available on i-Tunes.